Home page for AMCS 608:

 The Course

 A problem set will be assigned every week on Tuesday, due the following week on Tuesday.
 I very much prefer that students do the problem sets alone.
-We may have a take-home midterm and final exams.
+We may have midterm and final exams.

 Syllabus